Category filter

 Review

-The next page leads to the Review section, where the configured deployment settings can be viewed.
+The next page leads to the Review section, where the configured automation settings can be viewed.
 If any adjustments are needed, click the Edit option to access the corresponding section and make changes as necessary.

 Review page of displaying options to modify and save the deployment

-Deploy tab overview
+Automate tab overview

-• Active Deployments
+• Active Automations

 • Archives